-The decoder uses the reverse process to reproduce a Macroblock of frame N at the receiver.
-After decoding the variable length words (VLD) contained in the video decoder buffer (VB) the pixel values of the prediction error are reconstructed (Q^{}-, and DCT-1-operations).
-The motion compensated pixels from the previous frame N - 1 contained in the frame store (FS) are added to the prediction error to recover the particular Macroblock of frame N.
+The decoder uses the reverse process to reproduce a macroblock of frame N at the receiver.
+After decoding the variable length words (VLD) contained in the video decoder buffer (VB) the pixel values of the prediction error are reconstructed ( $Q^$ -, and DCT $^{-1}$ -operations).
+The motion compensated pixels from the previous frame N-1 contained in the frame store (FS) are added to the prediction error to recover the particular macroblock of frame N.

+2) Conditional Replenishment:

-4.2.2.
-Conditional Replenishment.
-The H.261 coding standard is optimized to encode videophone and videoconferencing scenes at low bit rates (> 64 kbits/s) with sufficient quality.
-An essential feature supported by the coding scheme is the possibility to update Macroblock information at the decoder only if needed-if the content of the Macroblock has changed in comparison to the content of the same Macroblock in the previous frame (Conditional Macroblock Replenishment).
+The H.261 coding standard is optimized to encode videophone and videoconferencing scenes at low bit rates (>64 kb/s) with sufficient quality.
+An essential feature supported by the coding scheme is the possibility to update macroblock information at the decoder only if needed-if the content of the macroblock has changed in comparison to the content of the same macroblock in the previous frame (conditional macroblock replenishment).
 The key for efficient coding of video sequences at low bit rates is the selection of appropriate prediction modes to achieve Conditional Replenishment [34].
-Basically, the H.261 standard distinguishes between three different Macroblock coding types (MB types):
+Basically the H.261 standard distincts between three different macroblock coding types (MB types):

-Not coded MB.
-Prediction from previous frame with zero motion vector.
-No information about the Macroblock is coded nor transmitted to the receiver.
+Not coded MB-prediction from previous frame with zero motion vector.
+No information about the macroblock is coded nor transmitted to the receiver.

-Inter MB.
-Motion compensated prediction from the previous frame is used.
-The MB type, the MB address and, if required, the motion vector, the DCT coefficients and quantization step-size are transmitted.
+Inter MB-motion compensated prediction from the previous frame is used.
+The MB type, the MB address and, if required, the motion vector, the DCT coefficients and quantization stepsize are transmitted.

-Intra MB.
-No prediction is used from the previous frame (Intra-frame prediction only).
-Only the MB type, the MB address and the DCT coefficients and quantization step-size are transmitted to the receiver.
+Intra MB-no prediction is used from the previous frame (intraframe prediction only).
+Only the MB type, the MB address and the DCT coefficients and quantization stepsize are transmitted to the receiver.

-4.3.
-MPEG-1: A Generic Standard for Coding of Moving Pictures and Associated Audio for Digital Storage Media at up to about 1.5 Mbits/s
+C. MPEG-1-A Generic Standard for Coding of Moving Pictures and Associated Digital Storage Audio for Media at up to about 1.5 Mb/s

 The video compression technique developed by MPEG-1 covers many applications from interactive systems on CD-ROM to the delivery of video over telecommunications networks.
 Similar to JPEG, the MPEG-1 video coding standard is thought to be generic.
-To support the wide range of applications profiles a diversity of input parameters, including flexible picture size and frame rate, can be specified by the user.
-MPEG has recommended a constraint parameter set: every MPEG-1 compatible decoder must be able to support at least video source parameters up to TV size, including a minimum of 720 pixels per line, 576 lines per picture, 30 frames per second, and 1.86 Mbits/s.
+To support the wide range of applications profiles a diversity of input parameters including flexible picture size and frame rate can be specified by the user.
+MPEG has recommended a constraint parameter set: Every MPEG-1 compatible decoder must be able to support at least video source parameters up to TV size: including a minimum number of 720 pixels per line, a minimum number of 576 lines per picture, a minimum frame rate of 30 frames/s and a minimum bit rate of 1.86 Mb/s.
 The standard video input consists of a noninterlaced video picture format.
-It should be noted that the application of MPEG-1 is by no means limited to this constrained parameter set.
+It should be noted that by no means the application of MPEG-1 is limited to this constrained parameter set.

 The MPEG-1 video algorithm has been developed with respect to the JPEG and H.261 activities.
-It was sought to retain a large degree of commonality with the CCITT H.261 standard so that implementations supporting both standards were plausible.
+It was seeked to retain a large degree of commonalty with the CCITT H.261 standard so that implementations supporting both standards were plausible.
 However, MPEG-1 was primarily targeted for multimedia CD-ROM applications, requiring additional functionality supported by both encoder and decoder.
-Important features provided by MPEG-1 include frame based random access of video, fast forward/fast reverse (FF/FR) searches through compressed bit streams, reverse playback of video and editability of the compressed bit stream.
+Important features provided by MPEG-1 include frame based random access of video, fast forward/fast reverse (FF/FR) searches through compressed bit streams,